zeek/zeek/doc/scripts/builtins.rst

     A hook is another flavor of function that shares characteristics of both a :bro:type:`function` and a :bro:type:`event`.
-They are like events in that many handler bodies can be defined for the same hook identifier, they have no return vale, and the order of execution can be enforced with :bro:attr:`&priority`.
+They are like events in that many handler bodies can be defined for the same hook identifier and the order of execution can be enforced with :bro:attr:`&priority`.
 They are more like functions in the way they are invoked/called, because, unlike events, their execution is immediate and they do not get scheduled through an event queue.
     Also, a unique feature of a hook is that a given hook handler body can short-circuit the execution of remaining hook handlers simply by exiting from the body as a result of a ``break`` statement (as opposed to a ``return`` or just reaching the end of the body).

     A hook type is declared like::